Back to Main FAQs

 • Do I need to have my facility built out prior to applying?

 • No. Applicants are required to provide a proposed facility location and attest that the proposed facility location complies with all the location requirements of 19 CSR 100-1.100(1)(C) or local government as applicable.
 Additionally, the applicant is required to provide proposed blueprints that outline the entire facility and feature all rooms and areas clearly labeled, including purpose and square footage, camera locations, limited access areas, and access permissions.
-The department has provided an example blueprint.
+Blueprint examples can be found on the Application Resources page.

 • Is there a limit to how many individuals can be listed within an application?